Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/atm_traces/trace_management.md

 Trace mechanisms include the following features:

 - You can make traces
-    started at the same time as Transfer CFT co-exist with other traces, triggered during Transfer CFT operations, for the same trace file or for different trace files.
+    started at the same time as Transfer CFT co- exist with other traces, triggered during Transfer CFT operations, for the same trace file or for different trace files.
 - You can create
-    a trace file with the CFTTRACE command, without having to synchronize collection with Transfer CFT start-up.
+    a trace file with the CFTTRACE command, without having to synchronize collection with Transfer CFT start- up.
 To do this, set the START parameter to DELAYED.
 - If a STARTTRC
     command is entered before the corresponding file has been defined, it